 Thank you for your help!

 canon!! very user-friendly, the quality and display is top notch.
-Believe me, i’ve had my share of olympus, nikon, sony, and canon (all point and shoot digital cameras) and I’d highly recommend canon:))posted over 5 years ago
+Believe me, i’ve had my share of olympus, nikon, sony, and canon (all point and shoot digital cameras) and I’d highly recommend canon:))posted about 6 years ago

 Make Her Feel Welcome with Chic Points

 5 points - Vote her photos into the Style Gallery

 1 point - Post a comment on her photos

 When 5398 reaches 200 Chic Points, she will be in the Style Council!